-In preparation of the forthcoming changes together with the need to promote a pro-active SMS within the MRO environment this training focuses exclusively on the role of FRMS with the maintenance environment.
+In preparation for the forthcoming changes together with the need to promote a proactive SMS within the MRO environment, this training focuses exclusively on the role of FRMS in the maintenance environment.

 As with any Safety Management System, (FRMS should ideally be a component of your SMS) commitment from senior and line management together with clear consultation and effective communication with all employees should be ensured to provide a positive safety culture.

 An essential obligation affecting all parties is the recognition of the shared responsibility between the Service Provider (The operator – Airline or Air Carrier) and the individual employee, together with the need for effective oversight by the regulatory authority.

 Who is the Course for?

 The course is intended for participants who work in Part 145 Maintenance Organizations within the aviation industry.
 This may include maintenance personnel, managers, supervisors, safety personnel, and other relevant staff involved in maintenance activities.
 The course is designed to provide these participants with the knowledge and tools to effectively manage fatigue-related risks and enhance safety within their operations.